-The stain intensity for IHC was reported as a significant prognostic factor for HER2 positive gastric cancer in ToGA trial.
+The stain intensity for IHC was reported as a significant prognostic factor for HER2-positive gastric cancer in the ToGA trial.
 The OS was significantly longer in IHC 3+ patients than IHC 2+ patients (MST: 17.9 and 12.3 mo)[1].
-Assessment of HER2 positivity for endoscopic biopsy specimen in ToGA trial was established without consideration of intratumor HER2 heterogeneity, which is now commonly adopted worldwide[4].
+Assessment of HER2 positivity for endoscopic biopsy specimen in the ToGA trial was established without consideration of intratumor HER2 heterogeneity, which is now commonly adopted worldwide[4].
 Prognostic significance of stain intensity for IHC was also explored in combination with heterogeneity for IHC in our current study.
-MST of Homo-IHC 3+ patients was 28.2 mo, which was much better than MST of IHC 3+ patients (17.9 mo) in ToGA trial.
-Hetero-IHC 3+ and Homo-IHC 2+ patients had comparable survival (14.6 and 12.9 mo), on the other hand Hetero-IHC 2+ patients had poorer survival (7.2 mo) compared to IHC 2+ patients (12.3 mo) in ToGA trial.
-These results suggest that intratumoral HER2 heterogeneity should be included in the assessment of HER2 positivity in addition to the stain intensity for IHC, and patients with Homo-IHC 3+ might be the most effective to further anti-HER2 agents.
-The survival benefits for anti-HER2 drugs such as lapatinib or pertuzumab in combination with trastuzumab and adjuvant therapy of trastuzumab or trastuzumab beyond progression were proven for breast cancers[19-22].
-However, the efficacy of those anti-HER2 agents had not been proven for gastric cancers and intratumoral HER2 heterogeneity may be considered as one of the reasons for the difference of these results between breast and gastric cancers[23,24].
+MST of Homo-IHC 3+ patients was 28.2 mo, which was much better than MST of IHC 3+ patients (17.9 mo) in the ToGA trial.
+Hetero-IHC 3+ and Homo-IHC 2+ patients had comparable survival (14.6 and 12.9 mo), while Hetero-IHC 2+ patients had poorer survival (7.2 mo) compared to IHC 2+ patients (12.3 mo) in the ToGA trial.
+These results suggest that intratumoral HER2 heterogeneity should be included in the assessment of HER2 positivity in addition to the stain intensity for IHC, and patients with Homo-IHC 3+ might be the most responsive to further anti-HER2 agents.
+The survival benefits for anti-HER2 drugs such as lapatinib or pertuzumab in combination with trastuzumab and adjuvant therapy of trastuzumab or trastuzumab beyond progression have been demonstrated for breast cancers[19-22].
+However, the efficacy of those anti-HER2 agents has not been shown for gastric cancers, and intratumoral HER2 heterogeneity may be one of the reasons for the difference of these results between breast and gastric cancers[23,24].

-Although intrinsic mechanism of the correlation between HER2 heterogeneity and poor efficacy for trastuzumab-based chemotherapy is still unclear, chemo-resistance can be one of the main reasons for the treatment failure.
-Fabi et al[25] reported the discordances of HER2 positivity between primary and metastatic lesions may be a possible cause of chemo-resistance of trastuzumab for metastatic breast cancers.
-Park et al[26] reported these discordances between primary and metastatic lesions could often be observed also in HER2 positive gastric cancers, and HER2 heterogeneity of primary lesions was existed in such cases with discordances of HER2 positivity.
-Another explanation for the poor efficacy for trastuzumab might be genomic alterations.
-Pietrantonio et al[27] reported chemo-resistances for trastuzumab were more frequently observed in patients with genomic alternations including EGFR/MET/KRAS/PI3K/PTEN mutations than those without.
-They stated such genomic mutations were correlated with IHC 2+, i.e., the existence of HER2 heterogeneity.
+Although the intrinsic mechanism underlying the correlation between HER2 heterogeneity and poor efficacy of trastuzumab-based chemotherapy is still unclear, chemo-resistance can be one of the main reasons for the treatment failure.
+Fabi et al[25] reported that the discordances of HER2 positivity between primary and metastatic lesions may be a possible cause of chemo-resistance of trastuzumab for metastatic breast cancers.
+Park et al[26] reported these discordances between primary and metastatic lesions could also be observed in HER2-positive gastric cancers, and HER2 heterogeneity of primary lesions existed in such cases with discordances of HER2 positivity.
+Another explanation for the poor efficacy of trastuzumab might be genomic alterations.
+Pietrantonio et al[27] reported that chemo-resistance against trastuzumab was more frequently observed in patients with genomic alternations including EGFR/MET/KRAS/PI3K/PTEN mutations than those without.
+They stated such genomic mutations were correlated with IHC 2+, i.e. the existence of HER2 heterogeneity.